 Q: What does the Premium Service offer that the free site on StockCharts site doesn’t?

 A: The content on the free StockCharts site will eventually be reduced and/or eliminated.
-The Premium site provides Daily Commentary, and a much larger list of Money Wave Pops emailed or Tweeted to you during the day.
+The Premium site provides Daily Commentary, and a much larger list of Money Wave Pops emailed or Tweeted to you near the end of the day.
 There is an Investment Forum for Q & A with other members.
 Investment selections are linked to the Chart for easy access.
-Our Watch List, Open Positions and Closed Positions pages are very popular, to help you keep organized.
+Our Watch List, Current Positions and Closed Positions pages are very popular, to help you keep organized.

 Q: How much do you charge for your service?

 A: Our Monthly subscription is only $25 per month or a one time annual rate of $250.

 Q: What if I want to cancel my Subscription?

 A: You can easily control and cancel or pause your Subscription online on the Main Menu under My Account.